An open API service indexing awesome lists of open source software.

 # audit

-[NPM](https://www.npmjs.com), and [ESM](https://esm.sh) packages with
+[NPM](https://www.npmjs.com), and [ESM](https://esm.sh) packages utilizing the

 [GitHub Advisory Database](https://github.com/advisories).